rolling-scopes-school/tasks/epam/hiring-gukka.md

-# EPAM Employment and Onboarding Process for RS School Graduates in 2024

-## Overview of Employment at EPAM for RS School Students in the GUKKA Region (Georgia, Uzbekistan, Kazakhstan, Kyrgyzstan, and Armenia).
+# EPAM Employment and Onboarding Process for RS School Graduates in 2024 in the GUKKA Region (Georgia, Uzbekistan, Kazakhstan, Kyrgyzstan, and Armenia).

 ### Hiring Plan for 2024